MalignantCarp/obsidian-typography-plugin/README.md

 ![ScreenShot](/res/obsidian-typography.png)

 # Current Plans
-- [ ] Alternative means for handling single quotes, such as a surrogate character for open single quote (which occurs less frequently than closing single quotes, which are also apostrophes) or an override character (such as using a \ or some other character)
+- [ ] Alternative means for handling single quotes, such as a surrogate character for single quotes (which will allow us to differentiate between single quote blocks and apostrophes).